Qatar accuses Saudi Arabia of barring Haj pilgrims

 But three travel agencies in Doha told Reuters they had stopped trying to sell haj packages, which can cost up to 120,000 riyals ($33,000).

-"Last year we lost a lot of money as the crisis started after we had booked everything in Makkah and Madina and we had to pay people back," said a manager of one travel agency in Doha, declining to be named due to the sensitivity of the matter.
+“Last year we lost a lot of money as the crisis started after we had booked everything in Mecca and Medina and we had to pay people back,” said a manager of one travel agency in Doha, declining to be named due to the sensitivity of the matter.

 A travel agency catering to migrant labourers in Doha said that had hit business.